EXISTING TILES IMPORTED INTO THE SERIES

 One title was never issued in North America in Hardback; Henry VI was only issued in the UK and Commonwealth countries by Methuen in 1981.
 It wasn’t distributed elsewhere.
 The book first saw publication in North America with the 2001 Yale paperback printing.

 It’s normal for the older series titles to have been issued by several of the series' publishers over the years, but several books have seen print by other publishers.
 The additional publishers only are listed:

 King John: Eyre & Spottiswoode, Norton, Penguin, Eyre Methuen, University of California Press, Barnes & Noble.

 James II: Wayland, Methuen (but not as a series book).

 Queen Anne: Routledge & Kegan Paul, Ark.

 George I: Thames & Hudson UK/Harvard USA

 Henry VIII: Pelican

 Methuen was keen on presenting their English Monarchs covers with a portrait of the monarch in a woodgrain border.
-The following titles were issued in this format, and very familiar to early readers in the series.
+The following titles were issued in this format, and is very familiar to early readers in the series.